davemakebeer/Insurance_Cost_Predictions/README.md

 You can install these dependencies using the following:
 > pip install pandas numpy seaborn matplotlib scikit-learn

 ## Steps

 ### 1. Importing Libraries
-The necessary libraries are imported for data manipulation, visualization, and machine learning.
+The necessary libraries are imported for data manipulation, visualisation, and machine learning.

 > import pandas as pd
 > import numpy as np
 > import seaborn as sns
 > from matplotlib import pyplot as plt
 > from sklearn.linear_model import LinearRegression

 ### 2. Importing and Processing Data
 The dataset ('insurance.csv') is loaded and processed to extract relevant information for analysis.